The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 Using Turtle Trading Principles in Trading Today

-We can learn a lot from the Turtle Way in today's fast-changing markets.
+We can learn much from the Turtle Way in today's fast-changing markets.
 Contemporary trading strategies must be quick and adaptable.
 But most traders are still enchanted by the careful, systematic, and disciplined ways of the Turtle.
 Rules are rules, and formation for following trends is crucial in unstable markets.

-Earlier, the Turtle approach was to simply follow the trends and register big market changes.
-But now we can be close to that with important identified trends and sticking to simple rules for the purpose of steering clear of choices based on feelings and making decisions based on facts.
+Earlier, the Turtle approach followed the trends.
+But now we can be close to that with important identified trends and sticking to simple rules to avoid making choices based on feelings and make decisions based on facts.

-Trading on Turtle principles can make risk management very efficient; say for instance, margins are set clearly and we follow them to the T. Be financially disciplined—just as Bajaj Financial Securities Ltd in cash market prescribes a 20% upfront margin.
+Trading on Turtle principles can make risk management very efficient.
+For instance, margins are set clearly, and we follow them to the T.

 "The system wants to stop emotional decision-making by giving traders”